matrixorigin/matrixorigin.io/docs/MatrixOne/Overview/key-feature-htap.md

 # HTAP of MatrixOne

-MatrixOne HSTAP database redefines the concept of HTAP database and aims to provide users with all the needs of Transaction Processing (TP) and Analytical Processing (AP) within a single database.
+MatrixOne database redefines the concept of HTAP database and aims to provide users with all the needs of Transaction Processing (TP) and Analytical Processing (AP) within a single database.

 ## Functional advantages

 - **One-stop experience**: Meet all the needs of transaction processing (TP) and analytical processing (AP) in a single database, and users can get a one-stop experience covering the entire TP and AP scenarios.
-- **Data stream processing capability**: HSTAP has a built-in data stream processing capability for connecting TP and AP tables, providing users with a database that can be as flexible as a big data platform.
 - **Simplified integration work**: Users only need a small amount of integration work to use MatrixOne to realize comprehensive TP and AP scenarios.
 - **Get rid of restrictions**: Users can eliminate the bloated architecture and various limits of traditional big data platforms and improve data processing efficiency and flexibility.